Firpo7/Break-a-Vulnerable-CAPTCHA/README.md

 The average accuracy reached per letter is ~97%, corresponding to an ~85% per CAPTCHA

+**I strongly suggest you to unzip the given archive to start using this program**

 ## Requirements
 - Python 3.x
 - An environments with installed the libraries in ```requirements.txt``` (you can run ```conda env create -f environment.yml```)